mlahariya/EV-SDG/README.md

 We clean the data and prepare preprocessed data using [preprocess](preprocess) module.
 The command line script `SDG_preprocessing.py` can be used to create the preprocessed datasets.
-Running this script will generate a `slotted data' and a `preprocessed data file'.
+Running this script will generate a 'slotted data' and a 'preprocessed data' file.

 * Save the raw data file in a folder
 * Run `SDG_preprocessing.py` (supporting module `./preprocess` )
-* Please see [./res/preprocess](./res/preprocess) for generated plots and pre processed data.
+* Please see [./res/preprocess](res/preprocess) for generated plots and pre processed data.

 ##### Command line arguments for SDG_preprocessing.py